Individually crafted

 Making our bowls and vases truly becomes a labor of love due to the amount of work involved behind every piece.
 We work with all local salvaged wood, and all different types of wood.
 Each bowl is handmade and entirely unique.
-For more about the process behind creating each bowl, click here.
+Read on for more about the process behind creating each bowl.

 All of our wood is locally sourced